shamanshetty/Reflection-removal-using-CNN/README.md

 - **Activation: ReLU & Sigmoid** for precise pixel-wise predictions.

 ## Evaluation Metrics
-📊 The model is evaluated using:
+The model is evaluated using:
 - **PSNR (Peak Signal-to-Noise Ratio)**
 - **SSIM (Structural Similarity Index)**
 - **MSE (Mean Squared Error)**

 ## Contributions
-🚀 Contributions are welcome!
+ Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, feel free to:
 1. **Fork the repository**
 2. **Create a new branch**
 3. **Submit a Pull Request**

 ---

-🔬 **Developed for VisionX Hackathon by Qualcomm**
+ **Developed for VisionX Hackathon by Qualcomm**
-💡 **Team Name:** *WESHOWSPEED*
+**Team Name:** *WESHOWSPEED*

-🚀 **Removing Reflections, Enhancing Reality!**